Free: Healthy 5-Ingredient Meals EbookGet It Now

 How To Grill Asparagus

-This section will show you how to cook asparagus on the grill (and how to grill asparagus in foil as another option!) with step-by-step photos and details about the technique, to help you visualize it.
+This section will show you how to cook asparagus on the grill, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat.
 Heat your grill at medium-high heat for at least 15 minutes to warm it up.
 (Or, heat a grill pan on the stovetop for 5 minutes at medium-high heat.)

-- Prep asparagus.
-Add asparagus to a baking dish, drizzle with oil, and top with seasonings.
+- Season the asparagus.
+Add the asparagus to a baking dish, drizzle with oil, and top with seasonings.
 Toss to coat.

 - Wrap in foil, if you want.
 If using foil, place the asparagus on a large sheet of aluminum foil and fold to seal the edges like a packet.
 Otherwise, skip to the next step.

 - Grill.
-Add asparagus to the grill, perpendicular to the grates.
-Grill, turning occasionally, until bright green, tender, and charred at the tips.
+Place the asparagus on the grill, perpendicular to the grill grates.
+Cook, turning occasionally, until bright green, tender, and charred at the tips.
 Serve with a squeeze of lemon juice if you like!